ralsina/clusterhat-saltstack/README.md

 and three workers called `inky`, `pinky` and `blinky`.
 If you don't like that, you can change it in `roster` and `srv/pillar/data.sls`, and adjust commands accordingly.

 This **needs** to be connected to your network via ethernet.
-If you only connect via wifi, weird stuff will happen because the bridge is set on ethernet.
+If you only connect via wifi, weird stuff may happen, and I have NOT tested it, ok?

 Yes, I *know* Swarm is old and obsolete and we should all be using Kubernetes or whatever.
 It works for what I want to do :-)